 Arab Society in Israel: Population, Society, Economy is a statistical project—creating a database to enable deeper understanding of Arab society in Israel and of processes of change in it—to serve scholars, planners, and decision makers.
 As part of this 2005–2018 project, nine volumes were published, in both print and digital form.
 Their data collections and the interpretations they offer are accessible to all.
 Together, the volumes in this series provide a broad view of Arab society in Israel over time.

 The Manarat center, established at the Van Leer Jerusalem Institute in 2015, has thus far published reports on knowledge of Arabic among Jews in Israel and the place and status of Arabic in Israel’s education system and in Israeli academe.
-The center also publishes the digital magazine Manbar—A Platform for Discussion and Research about Jews and Palestinians in Israel, which appears in Arabic and Hebrew.
+The center also publishes the digital magazine Manbar—A Platform for Discussion and Research about Jews and Palestinians in Israel, which appears in Arabic, Hebrew and English.

 The Institute for Israeli Arab Studies, which functioned at the Van Leer Jerusalem Institute, published a wide variety of prose and nonfiction dealing with the Palestinians in Israel and various contexts of their lives, including the political, social, cultural, and spatial contexts.
 Some of the books were originally written in Hebrew and some have been translated from Arabic.